Management and Security powered by Landesk

 •In the LDMS console, configure Directory to connect to Active Directory; pass-through user authentication is not sufficient.

-When connected to a SCEP server, Ivanti® Management and Security communicates with it through the CSA.
+When connected to a SCEP server, Ivanti® Endpoint Manager and Endpoint Security, powered by Landesk communicates with it through the CSA.
 The SCEP server should then make any certificate requests to a certificate authority, which then publishes the certificate to an access point.
 The certificate is then distributed on a device-by-device basis.

 The credentials referenced here must be set up from the machine hosting your SCEP server.
 We do not document the process for accomplishing this.